Topic: Water Into Wine. First Sign. Category: Son of Man>

 What was God’s response?

 So Jesus used old stone vessels that were set aside for outward cleanliness.
 He said to the servants, fill the water pots with water.
 The servants filled them to the brim.
-Jesus told the servants to draw some out and give to the master of the feast.
+Jesus told the servants to draw some out and give it to the master of the feast.
 The water was not only turned into wine, but into wine of the most excellent quality.
 A wine far superior to anything ever experienced before.

 At a later time recorded in John’s gospel, Jesus declares over all His disciples, ‘You are already clean because of the word I have spoken to you.’